gtrusler/lexpertchatai/context-files/01-tech-stack.md

    - Used by: The React frontend application

 ### Key Usage Notes

 - Frontend files should use the anon key (VITE_SUPABASE_KEY)
 - Backend files should use the service_role key (SUPABASE_SERVICE_KEY)
 - Environment variables are accessed in frontend code using import.meta.env
 - Environment variables are accessed in backend code using os.getenv()
+- OpenAI API key must be properly configured for AI functionality

 ## Storage Implementation

 ### Best Practices

 1. **Client-Side Storage Operations**:

    - Use the storage service from `src/frontend/src/services/supabase.ts`
    - Always check bucket existence before upload
    - Handle bucket creation errors gracefully
    - Use upsert option to prevent duplicates

 2. **Error Handling**:

    - Check for "already exists" in error messages for buckets
    - Provide user-friendly error messages
    - Log detailed errors to console for debugging